contensis/docs-management-dotnet/model/entry-methods.md

 ### Remarks

-If the *fieldName* is not defined in the content type that the entry is based on then it will return null.
+If the *fieldName* is not defined in the content type that the entry is based on then it will return false.

 ### Example